top of page

 • Government forms

-Like affidavits, sworn statements typically require notarization to be accepted.
+Like affidavits, they typically require notarization to be accepted.

 Do Affidavits Have to Be Notarized in Florida?